jpfinlay/launch-school/intro-programming/chapters/arrays/array_notes.md

 ## #each vs #map

-#each runs the code in the block once for each element in the collection and returns the collection it was invoked on.
+The method #each runs the code in the block once for each element in the collection and returns the collection it was invoked on.

 ```
 a = [1,2,3]